-- Complete the following course: - faculty that is acceptable to the final oral certifying committee consisting of the student's thesis advisor, another member from the musicology area, and a faculty member from music faculty.
+2. Complete a thesis under the direction of a member of the musicology faculty that is acceptable to the final oral certifying committee consisting of the student's thesis advisor, another member from the musicology area, and a faculty member from music faculty.
 A copy of the thesis must be submitted to the Graduate School and to the office of the Associate Dean for Graduate Studies and will be retained as part of the permanent degree record.